21 NCAC 02 .0205 NAME OF FIRM

-(1) Use of "architects" or "registered interior designers" when the number of architects or registered interior designers in a firm does not warrant such use;
+(1) use of the plural "architects" or "registered interior designers" by a sole practitioner or a firm employing only one architect or registered interior designer in a firm does not warrant such use;

-(4) Use of a name which is deceptively similar to that of existing firm name; and
+(4) use a name which is deceptively similar to that of an existing firm name; and

-(5) Use of a fictitious name by a sole proprietor.
+(5) use of a fictitious or assumed name by a sole proprietor.

-(b) Failure of the firm to register a fictitious name shall be prima facie evidence of the name being misleading or deceptive.
+(b) Failure of the firm to register a fictitious or assumed name shall be prima facie evidence of the name being misleading or deceptive.

 Eff.
 February 1, 1976;